lhw13/LexicalAnalyzerGenerator/README.md

 # LexicalAnalyzerGenerator

 This is a lexical analyzer generator.
+For detailed information, see Report.docx